 Research at UIC finds the answers that transform lives

-Whether it’s discovering new ways to reduce the spread of HIV, developing imaging techniques that detect aggressive cancers, or visualizing the blood vessels of the brain in our Electronic Visualization Laboratory, University of Illinois at Chicago researchers improve the health and well-being of communities both urban and rural, local and global.
+Whether it’s discovering how early drinking affects the brain into adulthood, creating functional artificial leaves or determining why intermittent fasting works to lose weight, University of Illinois at Chicago researchers improve the health and well-being of communities both urban and rural, local and global.

 By almost every measure, UIC is a key driver in the economic vitality of the city and the state.

 UIC strives to expand its impact by supporting and sustaining innovation on campus.
-Through IllinoisVentures, LLC and EnterpriseWorks Chicago, UIC provides inventors and innovators with the funding and the structure to help drive ideas forward that will have a positive impact on our community, our city, our state, and our world.
+Via the Chancellor’s Innovation Fund Proof of Concept Awards, the Chancellor’s Translational Research Initiative, UIC provides inventors and innovators with the funding and the structure to help drive ideas forward that will have a positive impact on our community, our city, our state, and our world.

 Impact on health and wellness